Planning your SharePoint hub sites

 Association with a hub does not change the permissions on a site.
 If you associate a site that has restricted access with a hub, only users who have access to the restricted site will see content rolled up on the hub.
 Information surfaced on the hub site is security trimmed: if you don't have access to the content, you won't see it.
 Something you may want to consider is adjusting permissions on the associated sites after you have assembled your hub family.

 The hub site owner determines which sites are reflected in the shared navigation, and can also include links to other resources.
 This navigation appears at the top, below the suite bar.
 Most of the time, you will want to add associated sites to your hub navigation.
 That's one of the benefits of the experiences that you can enable with a hub.
-Your hub navigation can have up to three levels, which affords a lot of opportunity to organize your hub family in a way that helps users discover and find relevant content.
+Your hub navigation can have up to three levels, which lets you organize your hub family in a way that helps users discover and find relevant content.

 However, you may not want to add every associated site to your navigation and you may want to consider adding sites that aren't associated to the navigation.
 Consider the following as you plan your hub navigation.